uThing::VOC™ Air-Quality USB sensor dongle

 - Data rate: configurable between 3 seconds and 1 hour

-The uThing::VOC™ can be found at our Tindie Store.
+The uThing::VOC™ can be ordered from our Tindie Store.